 With the sudden death of Senator J. Hamilton Lewis, the Senate recessed for the day.
 In honor of the Illinois senator, his funeral service was held in the Senate Chamber on April 12, with President Franklin Roosevelt, justices of the Supreme Court, and other dignitaries in attendance.

 Without ceremony, a portrait of the late J. Hamilton Lewis by Louis Betts was hung in the U.S. Capitol.
 The portrait was presented by the senator’s widow to the Joint Committee on the Library shortly before it was exhibited in the Senate wing of the Capitol.

 The Senate elected Edward F. McGinnis of Illinois sergeant at arms of the Senate.
 He held that post until January 2, 1949.

 Illinois voters elected the first African American woman to the U.S. Senate.
 Senator Carol Moseley Braun of Chicago, a former prosecuting attorney, had previously served in the Illinois house of representatives from 1978 to 1988.

-The Senate elected Terrance W. Gainer of Chicago as its 38th sergeant at arms.
+The Senate elected Terrance W. Gainer of Chicago as its 38th sergeant at arms, a position he held until May 4, 2014.
 He had previously served as chief of the U.S. Capitol Police.